How To Talk About Your Divorce Due To Porn Use & Abuse

 Instead of asking for volunteers, I’m now going to ask you just to donate so that we can take Betrayal Trauma Recovery to the next level.
 For example, I hired a web developer who’s been doing a great job.
 You’re going to notice that our website is changing quite a bit.
 When you go to the site, you might think, “Oh, where is this?” or, “Where is that?”

 We’re optimizing it right now, for all the women who come to make sure that it’s very clear.
 It takes time to do that, and we have to keep doing different versions of it.
-I am literally praying right now, as is Coach Cat, about the best way to get women the information that they need.
+I am literally praying right now, the best way to get women the information that they need.

 There Is Hope After Abuse

 As things evolve, our goal is to just make sure we give women the best services possible.
 Because we’ve been through it, we know what that means, and we know what to look for in order to make BTR a safe place.
 Will you consider please, making a recurring donation to BTR to cover operating costs?

 I love my job.
 I want to continue doing it.
 Go to btr.org, scroll all the way down, and you’ll see the donate button at the bottom of the page.
 Again, super grateful for your patience as we optimize our services and optimize our website.